 Connect - To connect to one of the networks on the list, select the wireless network, and click the Connect button.
-If the network has encryption enabled, then you will see a new screen appear.
+If the network has wireless security enabled, a screen requiring security information will appear.

-If the network has the wireless security WEP encryption enabled, then you will see the WEP Key Needed for Connection screen.
-Select the appropriate level of WEP encryption, 64-bit or 128-bit).
-Then enter the network's Passphrase or WEP Key.
-Click the Connect button.
-To cancel the connection, click the Cancel button.
+If the network has WEP encryption enabled, then you will see the WEP Key Needed for Connection screen.
+Select the appropriate level of WEP encryption, 64-bit or 128-bit Then enter the network's Passphrase or WEP Key.
+To connect to the network, click Connect.
+To cancel the connection, click Cancel.